greenelab/connectivity-search-manuscript/manuscript.md

 However, for other metapaths with over 5,000 null DWPCs, degree-grouping increased the size of the null distribution by a factor of 25.
 In general, source--target node pairs with lower degrees receive the largest sample size multiplier from degree-grouping.
 This is convenient since low-degree nodes also tend to produce the highest proportion of zero DWPCs, by virtue of low connectivity.
-Consequently, degree grouping excels where it is most needed.
+Consequently, degree-grouping excels where it is most needed.

 One final benefit of degree-grouping is that it reduces the disk space required to store null DWPC summary statistics.
 For example, with 20,945 genes in Hetionet v1.0, there exist 438,693,025 gene pairs.